Hood River Bridge: Closure

 The Hood River Bridge was closed indefinitely to all traffic on June 27, 2024, following a semi truck's collision with the lift span that resulted in severe damage.
 The bridge was partially reopened to passenger vehicles on June 30, 2024, then subsequently to all vehicles weighing less than 64,000 lbs on July 20.
 Future bridge closures were announced for bridge inspections and lift span testing.

 Planned replacement

 Plans to replace the existing bridge resulted in a 2003 draft environmental impact statement.
 A fixed span design concept with wider lanes and a bicycle/pedestrian path that meets modern seismic standards was proposed in 2022.
-Construction is scheduled to begin in 2025 and be completed in 2031 at a cost of $520 million.
+Construction is now scheduled to begin in 2027 instead of 2025 and be completed in 2031-32 at a cost of $1.12 Billion instead of the original $520 million.
 Funding for the project would be split between the Oregon and Washington governments as well as federal and local sources.
 Higher tolls are also under consideration to pay for the replacement.
 A new bi-state bridge authority was formed in July 2023 to prepare for the project.
 In 2024, the US Department of Transportation issued a $200 million grant for the project.
 Oregon and Washington were expected to give $125 million each toward the project.